kemaldemirgil/e-tracker/README.md

 ## Improvements:
-Unfortunately, this isn't the perfect "bug free" application, it has some issues with it but can be solved with some more extra time spent on it.
+Unfortunately, this isn't the perfect *bug free* application, it has some issues with it but can be solved with some more extra time spent on it.
 Besides that, for future improvement, a lot more options can be added for example; grouping multiple employees and doing `CRUD` operations on them, creating a schedule for each employee, adding a *first day* date for each employee, adding an address input for each employee and much more!

 > Please contact me for any contributions or any input about this application, I would love to get some feedback and improve this simple project.